reactwg/react-native-new-architecture/docs/appendix.md

 ```

 > [!Note]
-> The output artifacts of the Codegen are inside the build folder and should not be committed.
+> By default, the output artifacts of the Codegen are written to the build folder and should not be committed.
+They should be considered only for reference.
-> They should be considered only for reference.
+> It is also possible to include the codegen output into your library.
+[Read more](./codegen.md#including-generated-code-into-libraries).

 ##### Example